CodeKidH/SpringFramework/springframework/src/main/java/chapter_1_ObjectAndDependency/ReadMe.md

 #### 4_1.
 Object Factory

-	UserDaoTest.class has a concern of connecting which implementation class(ConnectionMaker.class) Actually, I made a UserDaoTest.class to test, so It will be used to only test
+	UserDaoTest.class has a concern of connecting which implementation class(ConnectionMaker.class) Actually, I made a UserDaoTest.class to test, so It should only be used in testing

 * Factory